tbry3467/AKL-cleaning-roster-updated/README.md

   - Members will no longer get duplicate jobs several weeks in a row (no dupes in 1-month period)

 ## Running the code
-  - Download the Python file and run it using your favorite IDE
+  - Download the Python file and run it using your IDE of choice
-  - Paths to input and output file will need to be changed to fit your system's pathing

-## What to change within the code if adjusting members per job later down the road
+  - input & output files included in the repo

+## How to Update for Future Use
+  - akl_member_names.txt contains member names.
+Exclude new members because they clean the basement
-  - todo
+  - todo - adjusting job sizes

+## Variables and Structures Explained
+  - todo, explain the stuff used in this code